 - What can you afford?

-And if you live near a DoDEA school your child is eligible to utilize these services.
-There are requirements you will need to consider to access them, but they are at your disposal.
+If you live near a DoDEA school, your child is eligible to use these services.
+You will need to consider the requirements to access them, but they are at your disposal.
 DoDEA has a helpful DoDEA home school FAQ page that gives more detail.

 Step 5: Set a Home-Schooling Budget

-Not all states provide resources to help defray home-school costs so budgeting is vital.
+Not all states provide resources to help defray home-school costs, so budgeting is vital.
 There are many free or inexpensive curriculum options.
-However, there are other expenses to consider, such as textbooks, school supplies, and membership fees should you choose to participate in a home-schooling co-op.
-HSLDA estimates costs can range from $50 per student, taking advantage of free resources (like the MWR digital library) and up to $500 per student to cover extras like private tutors.
+However, there are other expenses to consider, such as textbooks, school supplies and membership fees should you choose to participate in a home-schooling co-op.
+HSLDA estimates costs can range from $50 per student when you take advantage of free resources (like the MWR digital library), up to $500 per student to cover extras like private tutors.